oestrich/kalevala/README.md

 ### Foreman

-When you connect, a new `Kalevala.Foreman` process is started.
+When you connect, a new `Kalevala.Character.Foreman` process is started.
 This process handles incoming text from the player, sending out going text and events, and other orchestration.

 ### Conn